- Brand name

 What Calcitriol-GA is used for

-Calcitriol-GA is used to treat people with osteoporosis, a disease where the bones of the body weaken, and in the prevention of osteoporosis in people taking oral corticosteroids.
+Calcitriol-GA is used to treat people with osteoporosis and to prevent osteoporosis in people taking oral corticosteroids.

-Calcitriol-GA capsules are also prescribed for patients who have low blood calcium levels due to osteodystrophy (a type of bone disease), hypoparathyroidism (a condition where the parathyroid glands have decreased function) and rickets.
+Calcitriol-GA capsules are also prescribed by doctors for the treatment of low blood calcium in patients with osteodystrophy (a form of bone disease), hypoparathyroidism (reduced function of the parathyroid glands) and rickets.

 There are many different types of medicines used to treat bone conditions.
 Calcitriol-GA belongs to a group of medicines known as vitamin D compounds.